 Contains 76 Results:

 Cassimere writes of a drill where three horses fell and rolled over their riders and about officers from another camp who entered their camp drunk.
 He had 17 in Bible class.
 A strong wind damaged tents, trees, houses and churches in the city.
 A prisoner with his arms and head in a barrel, who was marching around, blew down and rolled down a hill.
 General Palmer in camp on February 27.

 Cassimere writes of bathing and the system of water and pipes.
 He describes the infantry's barracks, artillery leaving for Washington, D.C., the city, and Hudson River.
 He tells of a court martial, fight in town, and drilling exercise where men left formation when asked "to form on fours."
 He advises his brother, "I want you to be a man in every respect, a man that is a Man is the noblest work of God."

 Cassimere writes how he woke sleeping sentries, but didn't report them, even though a risk to his post.
-A large Balloon passes over camp.
+A large balloon passed over camp.
 A comrade died during the night from measles.
 "I have been strutting around camp with a new carbine..."
-He tells about the sachel he sent home.
+He tells about the satchel he sent home.

 Note on top of letter: "Please do not let anyone see this."
 Cassimere writes of his drilling exercises.
 He was sick and got medicine, but threw it away so he could "die a natural death."
 A comrade gave him coal and molasses.
 He describes cooking utensils and cooking in his tent.

 Cassimere gives a detailed description of the area and fortifications: camps of the Fourth Pennsylvania regiment, an artillery camp, a Rhode Island camp and a California camp where a shell thrown in the fire explodes near him and injures others.
 "I visited the soldiers home and talked with the old broken down soldiers."
 He also visits Floyd's plantation, the president's residence (The White House) and the soldiers' burying ground.